rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 .. option:: <ferre_file_type>

    Type of input file.
 This determines the mapping between photospheric parameters given in the input file, and photospheric parameters written to the output file.
-Supported options are: 'CAP18' (for the :ads_citealp:`allende:2018` grids).
+Supported options are :code:`CAP18` (for the :ads_citealp:`allende:2018` grids).

 .. option:: <specint_prefix>

-   Prefix of output :f-schema:`specint` files; these will have the name :file:`<specint_prefix>-NNNNNNNN.h5`, wehre :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).
+   Prefix of output :f-schema:`specint` files; these will have the name :file:`<specint_prefix>-NNNNNNNN.h5`, where :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).